 From my limited experience, imagination comes pretty naturally to children.
 My desire as a mom is to foster it and channel it toward what is good and true and beautiful.

-Drawing from the excellent tongue-in-cheek advice in Ten Ways to Destroy the Imagination of Your Child, these are a few ways I’m seeking to help my children’s imagination blossom.
+Drawing from the excellent tongue-in-cheek advice in Ten Ways to Destroy the Imagination of Your Child, I’m seeking to help my children’s imagination blossom.
+How?
+By reading them good stories, limiting their screen time, sending them into the great outdoors, not micro-managing every moment, and even letting them get bored occasionally.

-One of the highlights of Will’s summer has been catching and playing with frogs
+One of the highlights of Will’s summer was catching and playing with frogs

 Read good stories